edulinq/python-utils/README.md

 According to [platformdirs](https://github.com/tox-dev/platformdirs), this location serves as the proper place to store user-related configuration.
 You can change the global config location by passing a path to `--global-config` in the command line.
 This type of config is best suited for login credentials or persistent user preferences.
-Run any CLI tool with `--help` to see the exact path for your platform.
+Run any CLI tool with `--help` to see the exact path for the current platform under the flag `--config-file`.

 #### Local Configuration